jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ###### Symbol’s Line Crosses Many Borders

 To denote that many borders are crossed, usually three peels are used.
 So three peels come in the place of where otherwise an exact amount of peels is put.
-A line that crosses many borders is also said to have a far away line target.
+A line that crosses many borders is also said to have a faraway line target.

 |                             |                                |                                |
 |:---------------------------:|:------------------------------:|:------------------------------:|